solo-io/workshops/gloo-edge/README.md

 ...
 ```

-The output shows that the traffic is split across the version 1 and 2 of the echo application.
-This allows teams to gradually release traffic to a new version of an application, and such scopes the misshaps to only a small percentage of your users (in case there was something wrong with the new version of the service).
+The output shows that the traffic is split across versions 1 and 2 of the echo app.
+This allows teams to gradually release traffic to a new version of an app, and such scopes the mishaps to only a small percentage of your users (in case there was something wrong with the new version of the service).

 > NOTE: The change was entirely done in the RouteTable.
 The RouteTable resided within the teams namespace.
-Thus in multi tenant environments other teams are protected from the missconfigurations of each other.
+Thus in multi-tenant environments, other teams' are protected from the misconfigurations of each other.

 <!--bash
 cat <<'EOF' > ./test.js